 How to legally avoid taxes as a remote entrepreneur?

 The problem here is that people intentionally get themselves stuck in a very limited geographical sphere.
 If you have the mindset that traveling to places like Africa and Asia is crazy, you might be missing out on some great deals.
 To save big on taxes you need to:

 - Look for a higher return on investment - When you are investing right, you are definite to get better returns on your investment.
 The reason why real estate isn’t a good investment option is that it gives you another reason to stick to your home country.
 And that is also one of the reasons why the government wants you to invest in real estate because if you stick around they can take more of your money from you.
 Choose to invest where the returns are higher and aligned with your priorities.

 - Create a backup lifestyle - Most of us will never venture much of the beaten path… not even Nomads.
 There are certain places that seem to be the “ordained” places to go, whether that’s Bali, Budapest, Bangkok, or Barcelona.
 But you need to go where you are treated best.
 The benefits of opening up and realizing that the world is largely the same are endless.

-This remote work strategy not only works for established remote entrepreneurs but also startups.
+The remote work strategy works for both established remote entrepreneurs and startups.
 Starting your business in a country that treats you the best enhances your success rate.
 Imagine how much money you would save if you start your business in a country with lower tax rates.
 And why would you want to wait until you are making thousands of dollars to save more money anyway?

-On the other hand, with the advent of the internet, a globalizing world economy and the emergence of the developing world, the opportunities available to anyone that’s willing to adapt to these changes are unprecedented”
+Today, with the advent of the internet, a globalize world economy and opportunities are available to everyone.
+All you need to do, willing to adapt to these changes.